dedecastrobr/seu-bot/README.md

 ## 🛠️ Implementing your own Bot

 [`SeuBot`](/seubot/seubot.py) class is in charge to manage the robot.
-So from there, you will set your controller, setup motors and lights.
+So from there, you will set your motors and lights.
+SeuBot also gets the events from the main thread and decides `what_todo()`, basically controling the associated hardware with the events comning from the controller.

 Motors are actually defined as [`MotorSets`](/hardware/motor.py), in order to facilitate its control.
-So far we have a single MotorSet, but this class can be modified to accommodate as many motors as needed, by creating new sets.
-It has some default commands on it, but you can change if you want.

-[`Light`](/hardware/light.py) can be either associated to commands or directly manipulated from other events like controller disconnection, battery levels or any other thing.

-[`Commands`](/commands/commands.py) is used to manage controller inputs.
-They can be created "ad-hoc" along the code and are normally associated to a `CommandState`, one controller input (Button, Hat or Analog) and one callable action, usually a method from some hardware component.
-It means basically, when the `CommandState` is satisfied, the action is called.
-`Commands` keeps also a `CommandManager` to keep track of the active commands on each iteration and handle it accordingly.
-This is mostly on the `what_todo()` method from [`SeuBot`](/seubot/seubot.py) class.

-[`Controller`](/hardware/controller.py) is pretty straightforward and if you have a regular Bluetooth controller connected to the Raspberry Pi, it should work fine.
-Besides managing the controller connection it also keeps all hats, buttons and analogs and it's from where you get it when you create `Commands`.

-This `Controller x Commands` logic surely has some room for improvement.
-It should be revisited at some point for making more simple to use.
+So far we have a single MotorSet, with left and right motors.

+[`Light`](/hardware/light.py) basically abstracts LED from gpiozero lib with its most basic operations.

 ## 🚀 Usage